 The 10620NAT Course in Military Advocacy is for members of Ex-Service Organisations (ESO) which offer advocacy services to serving and ex-serving members of the armed forces and their dependants.
-The program is funded by the Australian Government through the Department of Veteran Affairs.
+The program is funded by the Australian Government through the Department of Veterans' Affairs (DVA).

 The 10620NAT Course in Military Advocacy is a nationally accredited, Competency Based Training (CBT) program and places a reliance on experiences gained in a working environment.
-The Course Recognition Manager is; Australian Skills Quality Authority (ASQA) (external link), under the Authority of the National Vocational Education and Training Regulator Act 2011.
-The course was approved by the Recognition Manager (ASQA) on 28 April 2017.
-The Course Copyright Holder is the Department of Veteran Affairs.
+The Course Recognition Manager is; Australian Skills Quality Authority (ASQA) in accordance with the National Vocational Education and Training Regulator Act 2011.
+The course was approved by ASQA on 28 April 2017.
+DVA owns the enterprise course and has authorised Major Training Services to have the course on their scope of registration.

 The course contains six elective Units of Competency; some units have a pre-requisite Unit of Competency.
 Completing one or more Units of Competency leads to a Statement of Attainment issued by Major Training Services Pty Ltd (RTO Code 90748).